 - Keep tabs on how much you’re charging: Make a weekly budget and don’t spend more than you can afford.

 - Set up payment reminders: Use autopay and/or set up payment reminders to ensure that you never miss a due date.

 - Pay above the minimum amount required: For best score results, pay your entire statement balance in full each month.
 If you have to carry a balance, strive to always pay more than the minimum amount due.

 - Make payments twice a month: An extra mid-month payment is a great way to help you get you closer to that 30% or under goal.

 - Request an increase in your credit limit: If you remain at the same level of spending each month, having more available credit on the lines of credit you already have could help you lower your rate.

 - Avoid closing accounts: Closing an account won’t only decrease the amount of available credit in your name, but it may also reduce the number of years you’ve been building credit.
 Both of these scenarios could damage your scores.

 Let’s Sum Things Up

-The utilization guidelines above apply for all lines of revolving credit.
-This includes, credit cards, some personal loans, or any line of credit that does not have a fixed number of payments.
+The utilization guidelines above apply to all lines of revolving credit.
+This includes credit cards, some personal loans, or any line of credit that does not have a fixed number of payments.
 Therefore, if you’re looking to keep or get a higher credit score, be sure to keep your credit utilization rate at or under 30% across the board.
-For more tools you can use to help lower your utilization and potentially increase your credit scores, click below to get started with your free credit report and score.
+For more tools you can use to help lower your utilization and potentially increase your credit scores, click below to get started with your $0 credit score.